Hamza-Bouali/Antaeus/README.md

 we recommend to use the kaggle notebook to run the backend server

 ## Usage
-1. open the notebook inside the project (notebook.ipynb) and wait until it reach the last cell of code.
+1. open the notebook inside the project (notebook.ipynb) and wait until it reaches the last cell of code.
 2. select the url and then open the file App.jsx file , search for the varibale url ,and set it to the result.
 3. inside the directory there is a folder named front , open it with the terminal and run this commands
    ```bash